zhaoxinf/FANzhaoxin666.github.io/index.md

 + 2015.7-2019.7, undergraduate student at  **China University of Petroleum, Beijing**.
 Geophysics

 ## News
++ A paper is accepted to ECCV 2022.
-+ A paper is accepted to ICIP.
++ A paper is accepted to ICIP 2022.
 + A paper is accepted to ACM computing Surveys.
 One of the best ACM journals.
 IF:10.282
 + The first virtual actor An-Ruohan of Psyai  will perform her show at [bilibili](https://live.bilibili.com/23834668) everyday!
 + A paper is accepted to AAAI 2022.